pingcap/tidb-operator/en/deploy-ticdc.md

         replicas: 3
     ```

-    To deploy the enterprise version of TiCDC, edit the `db.yaml` file to set `spec.ticdc.baseImage` to the enterprise image (`pingcap/ticdc-enterprise`).
+    To deploy Enterprise Edition of TiCDC, edit the `db.yaml` file to set `spec.ticdc.baseImage` to the enterprise image (`pingcap/ticdc-enterprise`).

     For example: